Media! Tech! Parenting!

 8. A comment is a piece of writing and the writer is the author.

 Finally, Grammar Girl has a detailed post on writing good comments, focused on blogs, but good advice anytime a person leaves remarks in a public place.
-Grammar Girl ends her post with an interesting rap from YouTube on good comment writing.
-Yo Comments Are Wack (also embedded below) is great fun, but watch the whole video before sharing it with your children, just in case any parts make you uncomfortable.
+Grammar Girl ends her post with an interesting rap YouTube video, an interesting tool for middle or high school students, with a focus on strong comment writing.
+The video, Yo Comments Are Wack (also embedded below), is great fun, but watch the whole video before sharing it with your children, just in case any parts make you uncomfortable.
 Read my MediaTechParenting post on Grammar Girl.

 Leave a Reply